slhck/ffmpeg-normalize/README.md

     Will use input sample rate by default, except for EBU normalization, which will change the input sample rate to 192 kHz.

+- `-ac`, `--audio-channels`: Set the number of audio channels.
+If not specified, the input channel layout will be used.
+This is equivalent to `-ac` in ffmpeg.

 - `-koa, --keep-original-audio`: Copy original, non-normalized audio streams to output file

 - `-prf PRE_FILTER, --pre-filter PRE_FILTER`: Add an audio filter chain before applying normalization.